8 Cross-sectional Properties

 Video 8-1: Neutral axis in a beam (https://www.youtube.com/watch?v=BthnS6LJt8s&t=1s)

-You can use the following equation to find the center of Gravity of a compounded shape:
+You can use the following equation to find the center of Gravity of a compound shape:

 [latex]\bar{X}= \frac{\sum ({Area \times d_x})}{\sum{Area}}[/latex]